munnik/uniqueue/README.md

 `uq.Front()` returns a _read only_ channel that can be used to pop values from the queue.

+`uq.IgnoreConstraintFor(v T)` ignores the constraint once for the value `v`.
+Using this method `v` can exist multiple times on a queue.
+After adding `v` to the queue the constraint is enabled again.

 `uq.AddConstraint(v T)` adds the unique constraint for the value `v` from the queue, this can be used to make sure that certain values never get on the queue.

 `uq.RemoveConstraint(v T)` removes the unique constraint for the value `v` from the queue, if the value `v` is on the queue it will remain on the queue until it is popped.
 A new value `w`, where `v == w`, can be added to the queue.
 After that the unique constraint is applied again.
 If you want to add the value `x`, where `x == w` you need to call this method again.